Searching for a home can be a major undertaking. Homesnap aims to make the process easier.

 While Homesnap also helps realtors market properties they are selling, its features are more limited for individuals looking to sell their home.
 It won’t connect you with a pre-screened agent, for example, and you can’t list your property directly on the site if you are interested in selling it.

-If you need a realtor to assist you in getting your home on the market, Clever can match you with a top-rated full service agent who will sell your home for just $3,000 or 1% of list price.
-And for buyers, Clever offers home buyer rebates in select areas across the U.S.
+If you need a realtor to assist you in getting your home on the market, we can match you with a top-rated, full-service agent who will sell your home for just 1.5% of list price.
+And for buyers, we offer home buyer rebates in select areas across the U.S.

 - Its school district rating system may not be as accurate as some alternatives.
 Some past reviewers indicate the data on local districts wasn’t as accurate as it could be.

 - Its agent matching program is imperfect.
 Realtors complain of being sent leads to buyers who weren’t a good fit.
 That’s a problem not just for real estate agents who pay for its pro service, but also for would-be homebuyers who may not be able to find the right professional to help them in their home search.

 - There’s no online website.
 If you don’t have a phone or mobile device, you can’t use the website to find information about properties or view listings you’ve saved.

 - The app occasionally suffers from technical problems.
 Some users complain of slow loading websites or other glitches.